 A huge single space like a warehouse causes fewer headaches for a contractor when installing than a space that’s divided into many smaller areas, or that involves corridors.
 Smaller spaces are more difficult to access with tools, to work in close proximity to others and are more challenging in terms of achieving a seamless finish.

-Additionally, if the floor isn’t on the ground floor then tools and product have to be lumped upwards, all impacting the overall project time, costs and causing logistical headaches.
+Additionally, if the floor isn’t on the ground floor then tools and products have to be lumped upwards, all impacting the overall project time, costs and causing logistical headaches.

 Another thing to consider in terms of layout is the specific design required on the floor.
 Do you require different coloured floored areas for safety, for walkways, parking or hatched no go areas?
 All these would need to be planned and masked up, furthermore different types of resin product might be required for the different areas, high vis, anti-slip or chemical resistant maybe.
 All of which affects the bottom line.